shedeed1/react-native-audio-parser/README.md

 - Real-time and file-based audio parsing.
 - Supports mono and stereo audio inputs.
 - Configurable sample rates, bits per sample, and FFT bucket counts.
-- Ability to parse audio data from live input or read from files.
+- Ability to parse audio data from live input, read from files, or stream from URLs.

 ## Installation